kaiachain/metaverse-knowledge-kit/docs/decentralized-oracle/usecase.md

 * **Weather results**: Oracles can embed weather results in metaverse applications.
 For example, each OVRLand in the OVR metaverse can simulate the weather conditions of the physical location it represents.

 :::info
-If you have any questions, please join our [Discord server](https://discord.io/KlaytnOfficial), or send us an email at developers@klaytn.foundation
+If you have any questions, please join our [Discord server](https://discord.gg/kaiachain), or send us an email at developers@kaia.io
 :::